idansi98/App/README2.md

 If you have not registered yet, you should go to the registering page, and fill in all the required forms validately so you can be logged-in.
 After you are at the chat page, you have multiple options:
 You can send a Text-message, you can also send a Voice-message and Image or Video message either.
-You can also add new chat to your chats list, and another additional feature our App supports in is searching a user by his display name at his contacts list.
+You can also add new chat to your chats list, and another additional feature our App supports in is searching a user by his display name at the contacts list.

 We used these packages in our project:
 1)Jquery.